‘Unlucky group’: CEO lays off 900 people during Zoom call; video shared online - NewsBreak

 He added, “If you’re on this call, you are part of the unlucky group being laid off.
 Your employment here is terminated effective immediately.”

-He continued by saying employees could expect an email from HR regarding benefits and severance.Restaurant apologizes after denying service to 3 officers who made staff ‘uncomfortable’
+He continued by saying employees could expect an email from HR regarding benefits and severance.‘General Hospital’ actor Steve Burton fired for refusing COVID-19 vaccine

 In a statement to SFGATE, CFO Kevin Ryan said having to lay off workers is “gut-wrenching.”